Dev-hwang/flutter_foreground_task/README.md

 ## How to use

 This plugin has two ways to start a foreground task.
-There are two ways to start the foreground task manually and to start it when the app is minimized or closed by the `WillStartForegroundTask` widget.
+There is a way to manually start a foreground task and a way to start it when the app is minimized or closed by the `WillStartForegroundTask` widget.

 #### :hatched_chick: Start manually